 “I have the right of way.”
 We’ve heard it time and time again—often from motorists who have a penchant for driving straight through intersections in the absence of a stoplight.
 Yes, right of way means you can go ahead and cross, but are you entirely sure it’s really you who has it?

 Basically, right of way determines whether or not a driver can proceed, or should give way to a fellow motorist.
 Here are a few important things you should always keep in mind regarding the rules of right of way:

-6) When pulling out of your driveway and driving into a public road, you must always stop to give way to passing cars on a public road.
+You must always yield to passing cars on a public road.
 They have the right of way.

 All right, we know some of these rules are near-impossible to follow because Manila’s roads are chaotic, but try to set an example.
-Just because the jeeps, buses or other motorists don’t follow them doesn’t mean these rules aren’t there.
+Just because the jeepneys, buses, or other motorists don’t follow them doesn’t mean these rules aren’t there.
 Society will thank you for it.